reqnroll/Reqnroll/CONTRIBUTING.md

 11. Make the necessary code changed requested by the reviewers as new commits and push your branch again.

    **IMPORTANT**: Once the review process has been started, do not apply rebase or force push on the branch, because the reviewers will need to review the entire change again (full review) instead of just reviewing the fixes.
-Don not worry about the commit structure, we will squash the changes to a single commit anyway.
+Don't worry about the commit structure, we will squash the changes to a single commit anyway.

 12. If you haven't updated your pull request for a while, need to resolve a conflict, or require any new change from the `main`, merge the upstream `main` into your branch.
 Do not rebase your branch on `main` once the pull request has been reviewed.